draios/onprem-install-docs/6.X/6.4.0/01-command_line_arguments.md

 - This is the value that will be used for the `zookeeper` StatefulSet.
-The default value is `zookeeper`, this argument must be used when the actual name of the STS in the cluster differs
+The default value is `zookeeper`, this argument must be used when the actual name of the Statefulset in the cluster differs.

 `--kafka-workloadname <value>`